 Even if the activity is not directly related to your school and/or program, interviewers will also be looking for well-rounded students who are involved in their community and do other important work outside of school.

 Be sure to humblebrag as you answer this question!
-There is a balance between being proud of yourself and sharing your accomplishments, and of being off-putting and obnoxious.
+There is a balance between being proud of yourself and sharing your accomplishments and being off-putting and obnoxious.

 Explain how you will spend the funds on school-related expenses, including tuition, books, and other supplies.
-As well, explain how the funds will help your academic performance.
+Also, explain how the funds will help your academic performance.

 However, no interviewer wants to hear that you have never made a mistake because that simply isn’t true; we all have.
 People appreciate honesty and self-reflection.